Mark Hanson

-Mark S. Hanson (born December 2, 1946) is an American bishop who served as the third Presiding Bishop of the Evangelical Lutheran Church in America.
+Mark S. Hanson (born December 2, 1946) is an American Mainline Protestant bishop who served as the third Presiding Bishop of the Evangelical Lutheran Church in America.
 Before being elected presiding bishop, he served as bishop of the Saint Paul Area Synod as well as pastor of three Minnesota congregations: Prince of Glory Lutheran Church, Minneapolis; Edina Community Lutheran Church; and University Lutheran Church of Hope in Minneapolis.
 In addition to serving as Presiding Bishop, Hanson was the 11th President of the Lutheran World Federation.

 Early life and education

 Mark S. Hanson was born in Minneapolis, Minnesota, on December 2, 1946.
 He was raised in a Lutheran family in Minnesota.
 His father was a pastor in the Evangelical Lutheran Church.
 Hanson graduated from Minnehaha Academy in 1964, and earned a bachelor's degree in sociology from Augsburg University in 1968.
 He was a Rockefeller Fellow at Union Theological Seminary from 1968 to 1969, where he received a Master of Divinity degree in 1972, and attended Luther Seminary, St. Paul, Minnesota, from 1973 to 1974.
 He was a Merrill Fellow at Harvard University Divinity School, Cambridge, Massachusetts, in 1979.